mdominguezd/s11_cats_report.github.io/sections/methodology.md

 Furthermore, based on the answers of the interviewees a workflow was built to represent visually the traditional steps performed to discover and visualize S11 data.
 This visual representation included estimations of the steps where more time was spent on.

 Finally, the answers to the questionnaire were analyzed qualitatively following a Thematic Content Analysis (TCA).
 This type of qualitative analysis focuses on finding common themes in the interviews undertaken [@anderson_thematic_2007].
-The extraction of common patterns within the interviews was initially done using a large language model (i.e. Chat-GPT 3.5 [openai_chatgpt_2023]) using the prompt presented on @sec-gpt-prompt [@openai_chatgpt_2023].
+The extraction of common patterns within the interviews was initially done using a large language model (i.e. Chat-GPT 3.5 [@openai_chatgpt_2023]) using the prompt presented on [@sec-gpt-prompt; @openai_chatgpt_2023].
 Moreover, the themes identified were further refined based on the interviewer's interpretation.

 ## Data and service integration